raspberrypilearning/c3-wolfram-hieroglyphics/en/step_2.md

 In this example, the students: Mark, Rachel, Aisha, and Omar, are the `Keys`, and their favourite subjects: English, Science, History and Art, are the `Values`.
 Each `Key` has a `Value`, and you can look up the `Value` for a specific `Key`.

-In this example, evaluating `practiceAssociation["Rachel"]` gives the subject "Science".
+In this example, if you evaluate `practiceAssociation["Rachel"]`, you get the subject "Science".

 You need to start with an `Association` for letters (the `Keys`) to hieroglyphs (the `Values`).
-Hieroglyphs represent sounds, so they're not exactly matched to English letters, but they're still fun to experiment with.
-Copying and pasting the images 26 times to create that association might take a little long though, so we've created a starter file you can use.
+Hieroglyphs represent sounds, so they are not exactly matched to English letters, but they are still fun to use.
+It would take a long time to copy and paste the 26 images to create that association, so we have created a starter file that you can use.

 --- task ---